-If your NHS dentist tells you that you need treatment, you have a number of rights that protect you as both a patient and a consumer:
+Whether you’ve got an agonising toothache or are oblivious to any dental problems you might have, if your NHS dentist tells you that you need treatment, it’s important to know that you have a number of rights that protect you.

-The exception to this rule is if you required an emergency or an unscheduled visit at the beginning of your treatment.
+The exception to this rule is if you require an emergency or an unscheduled visit at the beginning of your treatment.

 If you're on a low income, you may qualify for the NHS Low Income Scheme which helps reduce the cost of any dental work you have on the NHS.
-Anybody can apply, if you have a total capital limit of:
+You can apply if you have a total capital limit of:

 Less than £16,000 a year, if you live in England, Scotland or Wales